we-void/.github/profile/README.md

 ## Hello, World! :wave:

-Welcome to WeVoid'r organization on GitHub. <br/>
+Welcome to the WeVoid organization on GitHub. <br/>
 We are a group of friends doing open-source and paid projects.

 * :books: CS graduates from [CSE, BUET](https://cse.buet.ac.bd)